-From there, students move on to learning about actions and reactions and how energy transfers not only through living organisms and food chains and food webs but also through inanimate objects and physical systems that can be put to use.
-By the end of the year, students are working on building circuits, balancing boats, engineering homes.
-They have progressed from gaining scientific knowledge and answering questions about observable phenomena to actually solving problems as engineers.
+From there, students move on to learning about actions and reactions.
+They study how energy transfers not only through living organisms, food chains, and food webs, but also through inanimate objects and physical systems.
+By the end of the year, students are building circuits, balancing boats, and engineering homes.
+They have progressed from gaining scientific knowledge and skills investigating questions about observable phenomena to actually solving problems as engineers.

-It’s easy to see how if we mess with this order, we lose those carefully crafted connections.
-Our goal is to intentionally develop content and skills at every point, giving students the opportunity to use the science and engineering practices, to develop and use content and to encounter phenomenon that connects from one unit to the next all year long.
+The goal of the Next Generation Science Standards is to intentionally develop content and skills at every learning opportunity, giving students the opportunity to use science and engineering practices, to develop and use content and to encounter phenomenon that connects from one unit to the next all year long.

 One of our Grade 5 lessons, outlining broad unit goals and a brief breakdown of the unit progression.

 NGSS Middle School Progression